pydio/pydio-doc-admin-guide/2_getting_started/2_4_sharing_features.md

-In this chapter you will see how to use another main feature of pydio Cells "sharing", you will see all the means to share files, folders and more.

 ### Sharing with Cells

-Cells is the new way to share with Pydio, a cell is a space where you and the invited people have access to the same resources, you can control the access to the said resources and even more.
-Roughly speaking a cell is a workspace with a group of invited people/groups (you can invite as many as you want) that have access to the same resources and can modify them and such.

-Now let's see how you can use cells, there is two ways to create a cell.

-The main way is by going on your **HOME** page and clicking the **Create a Cells** button located in the menu on the left sidebar.

-#### Create a Cell :
-Then you will have the following menu displaying :
+Pydio Cells delivers file sharing and collaboration, in a way that is more familiar, comfortable and intuitive for users of modern collaborative apps.
+It lets users decide how to share files and information, based on knowledge of their own teams, workflows and working patterns.
+This end-user freedom also takes the responsibility for creating effective workspaces away from overburdened administrators.

+The Cells concept will be familiar to modern workers used to collaborating on “channels” within popular group-chat applications.
+Cells can be shared internally or externally to the organisation, with users able to add new individuals and groups to the Cell.
+In-app, instant messaging within each Cell, then provides a focused channel for group communication around the theme.

+End-users can now create their own, flexible "Cells": combining files and folders from any location, or picking users from their address book.

+#### Creating Cells from scratch

+When using the "Create Cell" button in the left-hand column, the following menu is displayed:

 ![Create User workspace](/images/2_getting_started/create_cell_1.png)

 * **Title** : the name for the cell.
-* **Description** : you can add a short Description of your cell.
+* **Description** : add a short description of your cell to inform users about the topic.

-Click on **Next**

 ![Create User workspace](/images/2_getting_started/create_cell_2.png)

-* **Users/groups** : You can now choose a single or multiple groups/users that will have access to this cell.
+* **Users/groups** : Pick a single or multiple groups/users that will have access to this cell.
 You can also choose how they can interact within it.

 ![Create User workspace](/images/2_getting_started/create_cell_3.png)

-* **Add an existing Folder** : You can either choose an existing folder and the cell will be created within this folder or let Pydio create an empty folder for you.
+* **Add an existing Folder** : Pick an existing folder from any of your current workspaces, to feed the Cell with data.
+You can also leave the cell empty and a dedicated folder will be created on the underlying storage.

-Click on **Go** now your cell is created.

-Within a cell you can use the same features as if you where using a workspace such as compressing files, etc ...

-#### Another way to create cells :
+Click on **Create Cell Now!** to finish the process.

+#### Creating Cells from folders/files

-You can right click on any folder and choose **Share** now you will be able to either add this folder to an existing cell or create a new cell with this new folder.
+When using the **Share** action (either in right-click menu or in the information column), one can directly add a folder or a file to an existing cell, or create a new cell with this new folder.

 ![Create User workspace](/images/2_getting_started/create_cell_4.png)

+#### Creating Cells from Address Book

+When browsing the Adress Book in the right-hand column, clicking on the vertical dots for a user opens providing the following options :

+* **Create a cell with this user**
+* **Add user to current Cell** if you are currently inside a Cell
+* **Remove from current Cell** if the user is part of the current Cell and you have the right to edit this Cell.

 ### Sharing with Public links